The It Factor

-The It Factor is an American reality television series which aired for two seasons on the American TV channel Bravo.
+The It Factor is an American reality television series that aired for two seasons on the American TV channel Bravo.
 It followed actors as they attempted to lead successful careers.

 The first season profiled actors in New York City, and the second season did the same in Los Angeles.
-Notable actors who appeared on the show include Oscar nominee Jeremy Renner, model/actress LisaRaye, Michaela Conlin (who went on to become a regular on the TV series Bones), Katheryn Winnick, and Godfrey (who became a spokesman for 7 Up).
+Notable actors who appeared on the show include Oscar nominee Jeremy Renner, Tony award winner Daisy Eagan, model/actress LisaRaye, Michaela Conlin (who went on to become a regular on the TV series Bones), Katheryn Winnick, and Godfrey (who became a spokesman for 7 Up).